SeedWebs/seed4/readme.txt

 == Copyright ==

-Seed 4 WordPress Theme, (C) 2024 Seed Webs
+Seed4 WordPress Theme, (C) 2024 Seed Webs
-Seed 4 is distributed under the terms of the GNU GPL.
+Seed4 is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by